ucsb-cs16/w20/backup_lab/lab02.md

 *Read through the entire lab, and identify parts that seem unclear to you.
 You can let your TA know about this at the beginning of the lab.

 # Academic Honesty (this lab may be completed with a pair partner)
-All work submitted for this lab should be your own and your pair partner's (if you have a partner).
+* All work submitted for this lab should be your own and your pair partner's (if you have a partner).
 Do not use code posted on the internet.
 If you are using any hints from a previous offering of this course that was posted publicly by a CS16 instructor, you must cite your source.

+* You must use the starter code provided for the lab on the release date 2020-01-19.
+Do not use ANY code from previous offerings of this code.
+Similarity with old versions of this assignment, including can be used as the basis for academic dishonesty.

 # Goals for this lab